reactjs/react.dev/content/docs/code-splitting.md

 ## Route-based code splitting {#route-based-code-splitting}

 Deciding where in your app to introduce code splitting can be a bit tricky.
-You want to make sure you choose places that will split bundles evenly, but won't disrupt the user experience.
+You want to make sure you choose places that will split bundles evenly but won't disrupt the user experience.

 A good place to start is with routes.
 Most people on the web are used to